Or Application via Universities and Colleges Admissions Service (UCAS)

 (UCAS Course Code G500/Institution Code W73)

-The 2 Year Foundation Degree in Applied Computing is directly linked to and validated by the University of Chester allowing you direct access to the final year of the Applied Computing (BSc Hons) degree at the University of Chester.
+The 2 Year Foundation Degree in Computer Science is directly linked to and validated by the University of Chester allowing you direct access to the final year of the Applied Computing (BSc Hons) degree at the University of Chester.

-Studying Applied Computing will you give you the opportunity to gain the practical computing skills so vital in the creation of computer systems across the digital sector.
-The foundation of applied computing will allow you to study a broad range of topics in designing a developing digital solutions for the challenges faced by businesses in the ever increasingly computer dominated world.
+Studying Computer Science will you give you the opportunity to gain the practical computing skills so vital in the creation of computer systems across the digital sector.
+The foundation of computer science will allow you to study a broad range of topics in designing a developing digital solutions for the challenges faced by businesses in the ever increasingly computer dominated world.